polyformproject/license-development/template.erb.md

 ## Fair Use

-You may have "fair use" rights for this software under the law.
-This license doesn't limit those rights.
+This license doesn't limit any "fair use" under copyright law.

 ## No Other Rights